Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Introduction and Summary

 \section{Introduction and Summary}

-Quantum chaos and the related topic of thermalization in quantum many-body systems has been subjects of intense study for the past few decades \cite{Polkovnikov:2010yn,DAlessio:2015qtq,Gogolin:2016hwy}.
-One of the most important properties of many-body quantum chaotic systems is that these systems thermalize.
+Quantum chaos and the related topic of thermalization in quantum many-body systems have been subjects of intense study for the past few decades \cite{Polkovnikov:2010yn,DAlessio:2015qtq,Gogolin:2016hwy}.
+Many-body quantum chaotic systems are expected to thermalize.
 It is widely believed that this is how (quantum) statistical mechanics arises in many-body systems.
-On the other hand, integrable systems have been observed to avoid thermalization experimentally as well as numerically \cite{kinoshita2006quantum,Rigol_2009}.
+On the other hand, integrable systems have been observed to avoid thermalization experimentally as well as numerically \cite{kinoshita2006quantum,2009PhRvL.103j0403R}.

-One the most important theoretical advances in this direction is the discovery of eigenstate thermalization hypothesis (ETH) \cite{PhysRevA.43.2046,Srednicki:1994mfb}.
+One of the most important theoretical advances in this direction is the discovery of eigenstate thermalization hypothesis (ETH) \cite{PhysRevA.43.2046,Srednicki:1994mfb}.
 In quantum mechanics, we can keep track of only certain few-body observables which can be easily measured or calculated.
 ETH gives an ansatz of the matrix elements of such observables in the energy eigenbasis.
-It has been shown to be true for various chaotic models, see for examples \cite{Rigol_2010,Santos_2010_2,Steinigeweg_2013,Steinigeweg_2014,Kim:2014jfl,DAlessio:2015qtq,Fratus_2015,Mondaini_2016}.
+It has been shown to be true for various chaotic models, see for examples \cite{Rigol_2010,Santos_20102,Steinigeweg_2013,Steinigeweg_2014,Kim:2014jfl,DAlessio:2015qtq,Fratus_2015,Mondaini_2016}.
 ETH (at least Srednicki's version) is motivated from Berry's conjecture \cite{Berry_1977,DAlessio:2015qtq}.
-Berry's conjecture states that eigenstates of quantum chaotic system is observationally equivalent to a microcanonical ensemble.
+Berry's conjecture states that an energy eigenstate of quantum chaotic system is observationally equivalent to a microcanonical ensemble.
 ETH statement can be considered as Berry's conjecture with precise definition of the fluctuations.

 Consider a non-fermionic and hermitian operator $\mathcal{O}$ which represents one such observable.
 ETH states that the matrix elements $\mathcal{O}_{mn}$ in energy eigenbasis is \cite{DAlessio:2015qtq}